 Keep this mind whenever you hear someone speak negatively about adoption fees.
 If you can’t foster, adopt or donate, then EDUCATE.

 PST is British Columbia’s Provincial Sales Tax.
 GVAC Rescue is required to charge it on all adoption fees; PST is currently at a rate of 7% and it is included in our adoption fees.

 View our rates below and let us know if you have questions through our email, email@example.com.
 If you would like to adopt an animal, please fill out an application online – see links to the right hand side of the page.

-Includes spay/neuter, deworm/deflea, vet examination and at least first vaccinations and may include tattoo or microchip as these procedures are done while under anesthetic for spay/neuter.
-Please note, the adoption fee may not include the booster vaccine that has to be done 1 month after the first vaccination.
+Includes spay/neuter, deworm/deflea, vet examination and two vaccinations for kittens (one for adults) and may include tattoo or microchip, as these procedures are done while under anesthetic for spay/neuter.
+Please note, the adoption fee does not include the booster vaccine that has to be done 4-6 weeks month after the last vaccination.

 |Puppies (up to 6 months)||$500|

 |Other Small Animals on individual basis||NA|

 The adoption process steps help GVAC Rescue learn what is wonderful about your personality and lifestyle.
 It is also designed to help you learn more about which animal would be a perfect match for you.